 Express Language for Legal Aid: Yes

-“To provide legal advice and representation to victims of domestic violence, dating violence, sexual assault, sex trafficking, or stalking who need assistance with legal issues that are caused by the abuse that they have suffered.
-Examples include providing legal representation or advice in family law cases (e.g., divorce, custody, child support, visitation, spousal support), landlord-tenant matters, public benefits (e.g., pursuit or denial of Temporary Assistance for Needy Families (TANF) benefits), immigration matters, and other civil cases directly related to the abuse that the victim has suffered.
+“To provide legal advice and representation to victims of domestic violence, dating violence, sexual assault, sex trafficking, and stalking and to victims of other severe forms of trafficking in persons who have also experienced domestic violence, sexual assault, dating violence, or stalking with legal issues arising from the abuse that they have suffered.
+Examples include providing legal representation or advice in family law cases (e.g., divorce, custody, child support, visitation, and spousal support), landlord-tenant matters, public benefits (e.g., pursuit or denial of Temporary Assistance for Needy Families [TANF] benefits), immigration matters, and other civil cases directly related to the abuse that the victim has suffered.
 The legal assistance should be provided at minimal or no cost to the victim.”

 Target Population: Tribal communities

 Expected Number of Awards: 207

 How to Apply: All applications must be submitted through DOJ’s online Grants Management System (GMS) at https://grants.ojp.usdoj.gov/gmsexternal.
 There are two steps: (1) registering in GMS and (2) applying and submitting an application in GMS.

 Current Closing Date for Applications: March 20, 2018, 9p.m.
 Eastern Time